-Home > Medical > Kidney and bladder health > Living with kidney problems Living with kidney problems All sections in Kidney and bladder » About Kidney & Bladder » FAQs » Living with Kidney Problems » Medical Treatment » Kidney & Bladder News » Normal Kidney Function » Renal Nutrition » Kidney Failure Statins neither good nor bad for kidneys Statins have no effect – neither good nor bad – on kidney function, according to an American Society of Nephrology news release.
-The 4 types of urinary incontinence An unreliable bladder can affect your life in a number of ways.
-Here are the four main types of incontinence.
-Protein & sodium restriction Patients with various degrees of kidney disease and hypertension (high blood pressure) may need to restrict both their protein and sodium intakes.
-Check out the Health blogs » Follow Health24 on Twitter » Subscribe to the newsletter » Ask CyberDoc » 15 things you didn't know about urine What else we do on the loo Life after two kidney transplants By the age of 41, Corné Linde has had two kidney transplants.
-Read her story of how in the ultimate gift of love, her younger sister stepped in.
-Speaking out about incontinence Urinary incontinence is a reality for 8% of women and 3% of men.
-There will be a special guest forum on this topic on Wednesday 10 September.
-Get your questions ready.
-Kidney problems and diet If you suffer from kidney problems, diet can help.
-We give you the facts.
+Home > Medical > Kidney and bladder health > Living with kidney problems Living with kidney problems All sections in Kidney and bladder » About Kidney & Bladder » FAQs » Living with Kidney Problems » Medical Treatment » Kidney & Bladder News » Normal Kidney Function » Renal Nutrition » Kidney Failure Jonah Lomu probably suffered a blood clot after a long-haul flight Ex All Blacks doctor John Mayhew has said that rugby great Johan Lomu probably died from a venous thromboembolism - a blood clot in the vein - brought on by the extreme long-haul flight from the UK to New Zealand.
+Mystery kidney disease killing Sri Lankan farmers A kidney disease is stalking Sri Lanka's farmers and no one knows why.
+No one cause has been identified, but theories abound.
+Statins neither good nor bad for kidneys Statins have no effect – neither good nor bad – on kidney function, according to an American Society of Nephrology news release.
+Follow Health24 on Twitter » Here's how this SA plant could cure your bladder infection What else we do on the loo Protein & sodium restriction Patients with various degrees of kidney disease and hypertension (high blood pressure) may need to restrict both their protein and sodium intakes.
 Kidney disease: are you at risk?
 Kidney problems can sneak up on anyone.
 The cause could be an unrelated disease or something in your genes.
-Always running to the loo?
-Urinary incontinence, defined as any involuntary loss of urine, affects a significant proportion of the population, impacting seriously on sufferers' quality of life. load more articles advertisement From our sponsors Exam stress – a challenge for the whole family Cardiovascular risk factors Eduloan offers affordable education finance Like us on facebook!
+Life after two kidney transplants By the age of 41, Corné Linde has had two kidney transplants.
+Read her story of how in the ultimate gift of love, her younger sister stepped in.
+Kidney problems and diet If you suffer from kidney problems, diet can help.
+We give you the facts. load more articles advertisement From our sponsors How will we feed 9 billion people?